code-mentoring/code-mentoring.github.io/index.markdown

 layout: home
 ---

-We are an international community of budding and seasoned Software Engineers creating opportunities for companionship and growth through free knowledge sharing meetups and learning projects.
+We are an international community of budding and seasoned Software Engineers creating opportunities for companionship and growth through free knowledge sharing [Meetups](meetup.markdown) and learning [Projects](projects.markdown).

 We are open to all experience levels.
-Anybody who wants to improve their skills and help others is welcome to join our [Meetups](meetup.markdown) and collaborate in our [Projects](projects.markdown).
+Anyone who wants to improve their skills and help others is welcome to join.

-Everyone will face struggles and difficulties, but together we can get through them and improve ourselves to overcome any challenges.